gorjiali/OMG-JS/README.md

 * __Coercion Best Practice__: A quality JS program embraces coercion, <strong>making sure the types involved in every operation are clear</strong>.

 * __```==``` vs ```===```__: ```==``` allows coercion (types different) and ```===``` disallows coercion (types same). when the types are already the same, the dobule equals and triple equals do the exactle the same thing in 100% of all cases. ```===``` is not about comparisons with unknown types, it is about comparisons with known type(s), optionally where conversion are helpful.

+* __Scope__: Well-defined set of rules for storing variables in some location, and for finding those variables at a later time.